 Slow Cooker Blackberry Jam

 You're So Sweet

 So, you’re not all crafty and Food Network-y ?
 Infused sugars are for you.
-You can use citrus peels or herbs such as mint, lemon verbena, or basil (but lavender is a must-have–spooned into iced tea or lemonade?
+You can use citrus peels or herbs such as mint, lemon verbena, or basil.
+(But lavender is a must-have-spooned into iced tea or lemonade?
 Oh yeah.)
 Flowers or herbs must not have been harvested from plants sprayed with synthetic herbicides or pesticides.
-Once you’ve layered the herbs and sugar in a closed-jar, let it sit for a few weeks to ensure the most sublime flavor.
+Once you've layered the herbs and sugar in a closed-jar, let it sit for a few weeks.
+This will ensure the most sublime flavor.
 Here are two recipes we particularly like.